Andresfgomez970/Investigation_codes/README.md

 uniformly high resolution and signal-to-noise ratio are present (these observations are modeled).

-Feel free to read the thesis for more details in the present file named: Orbital_Structure_of_Interacting_Galactic_Systems.pdf
+Feel free to read the thesis for more details in the present file named: Thesis.pdf

 # About the code here